A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two: Proof of the Main Theorem

 As a first step towards the proof of the main theorem, we proceed with the following lemma.
-This lemma derives a special case of Riesz-Fejer theorem by choosing $n=2, \zeta_1=1, \zeta_2=\xi, c_1=c_2=1$ in (\ref{eq3}).
-Though the existence of $\alpha_1, \alpha_2$ is ensured by Riesz-Fejer theorem, the lemma provides certain properties of these $\alpha_1, \alpha_2$ which are useful for further computations. \begin{lemma} \begin{enumerate} \item For all $z\in \mathbb{T}$, there exist a polynomial, say $f(z)$, of degree $4$ such that
+The lemma invokes the Riesz-Fejer theorem and derives a special case of equation (\ref{eq3}) by choosing $n=2, \zeta_1=1, \zeta_2=\xi$ and $c_1=c_2=1.$ Further in this case, we make some observations which turn out to be decisive in the proof of the main theorem.